 Our teachers use a variety of strategies to assess each student’s work.
 This includes observing their work in class and looking closely at the work they produce throughout the year.

-Twice a year teachers also assess each primary school student’s achievements based on the outcomes described in the NSW primary curriculum foundation statements.
+Twice a year teachers also assess each primary school student’s achievements based on the outcomes described in the education standards NSW foundation statements.

 A written report using the grade scale is sent home usually near the end of Term 2 and Term 4, to give you a clear picture of your child’s achievements.

 Students have a number of assessments in primary school:

 - Best start Kindergarten assessments in literacy and numeracy help our teachers identify the learning needs of your child.